 Baruch 5:9.
 For God shall lead Israel with joy in the light of his glory with the mercy and righteousness that comes from him.

 However, many of our Christian leaders condemn other people.
-Here is a paragraph by Richard Rohr on that point:
+Here is Richard Rohr on that point:

 break out before you into singing.
 How can you minister joy into people?

 VERSE 13.
 Instead of the thorn the cypress tree will come up; and instead of the brier the myrtle tree will come up.
 It will make a name for the LORD, for an everlasting sign that will not be cut off.”

 an everlasting sign that will not be cut off.
 Authentic ministry produces life-long results.
 Those results will not be destroyed.